spatialos/UnrealGDK/SpatialGDK/Documentation/content/technical-overview/gdk-concepts.md

 ### Zoning
 Because the GDK uses SpatialOS networking, you can have multiple server-worker instances simulating your game world.
 This allows you to extend the size of the world.

 We call this _zoning_ - splitting up the world into zones, known as “areas of authority”, each area simulated by one server-worker instance.
-This means that only one server-worker instance has authority to make updates to components at a time.
+This means that only one server-worker instance has authority to make updates to SpatialOS components at a time.

-> Support for zoning is currently in pre-alpha.
-We invite you to try out the demo and learn about how it works, but we don’t recommend you start developing features that use zoning yet.
+> **Note**: Support for zoning is currently in pre-alpha.
+We invite you to try out the [Multiserver Shooter tutorial]({{urlRoot}}/content/get-started/tutorial) and learn about how it works, but we don’t recommend you start developing features that use zoning yet.

 ### Cross-server RPCs
 To facilitate zoning, we created the concept of a cross-server RPC to make updates to Actors, known as “entities” in SpatialOS.
 This is a type of RPC that enables a server-worker instance  which does not have authority over an entity to tell the server-worker instance that does have authority over that entity to make an update to it.
 This is necessary if you’re using zoning, because areas of authority mean that one server-worker instance can't make updates to every entity in the world; it can only make updates to the entities in its area of authority.